Published On: 2/24/26

 • Navigation and page hierarchy confuse visitors

-• No connection between the website and overall marketing strategy
+• The website is disconnected from the overall marketing strategy

-Without addressing these fundamentals, a simple visual redesign can feel like rearranging deck chairs.
-Yes, it’s attractive, but not more effective.
+Without addressing these fundamentals, a visual redesign can feel like rearranging deck chairs.
+The site may look better, but it is not necessarily more effective.

 The Real Issue Is Often Strategy, Not Design